-- Morning and afternoon tea will be available. - Supper is available for groups home made biscuits and/or Hot Chocolate on cold days.
-It is the group's responsibility to serve and clean up after supper. - Tea and coffee is available from the camp kitchen area at all times for adults. - A fruit basket is available at all times in the camp kitchen
+- Morning and afternoon tea will be available. - Supper is available for groups home made biscuits or damper (damper to be cooked by group).
+It is the groups responsibility to serve and clean up after supper. - Tea and coffee is available from the camp kitchen area at all times for adults. - A fruit basket is available at all times in the camp kitchen